Robert Priester

-Robert Priester (born December 25, 1993) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
-He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2022 and 2024.
+Robert Priester (born December 25, 1993) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Argonauts in 2022 and 2024.

 College career

 Priester played college football for the Wyoming Cowboys from 2014 to 2017.
 He played in 36 games where he had 139 tackles, one interception, one sack, three forced fumbles, and three fumble recoveries.